-It is the sum of an organization which is financed by the investors.
-A paid-up capital can never be in excess of a maximum approved capital i.e authorized share capital and that is one of the major difference between Authorized Capital and Paid-up Capital.
+It is the sum of an organization that is financed by investors.
+A paid-up capital can never be over a maximum approved capital i.e authorized share capital and that is one of the major differences between Authorized Capital and Paid-up Capital.
 An organization raises its financing with the assistance of the paid-up capital.
 It can be either an Initial Public Offering(IPO) or an extra issue.
-The organizations’ demonstration 2013 required all private constrained organizations to have a base paid up capital of 1 lakh and all open restricted organizations to have a base paid up capital of 5 lakh.
-The Companies Amendment, 2015 expelled such least paid up capital.
+The organizations’ demonstration 2013 required all private constrained organizations to have a base paid-up capital of 1 lakh and all open restricted organizations to have a base paid-up capital of 5 lakh.
+The Companies Amendment, 2015 expelled such least paid-up capital.
 Presently you can pick the paid-up capital according to your desire.

 - Any time of time, paid-up capital will be not exactly or equivalent to approved offer capital.
 The Company can’t issue shares past the approved offer capital of the Company.

-- With the Companies Amendment Act 2015, there is no base prerequisite of paid-up capital of the Company.
-That implies currently Company can be shaped with even Rs.1000 as paid up capital.
+- With the Companies Amendment Act 2015, there is no base prerequisite of the paid-up capital of the Company.
+That implies currently Company can be shaped with even Rs.1000 as paid-up capital.

 Difference between Authorized Capital and Paid-up Capital

-Some major points of difference between Authorized Capital and Paid-up Capital are :
+Some major points of difference between the Authorized Capital and Paid-up Capital are :

 - Approved offer capital is the most extreme estimation of the offer that an organization can issue to the investors.
-Paid up capital is the measure of cash which is really paid by the investors to the organization.
+Paid-up capital is the measure of cash that is paid by the investors to the organization.